Enterprise Backup Comparison

 +support direct-to-cloud backups

-+intuitive, web based, accessible-anywhere interface
++intuitive, web based, accessible-anywhere Cloud management

 +when onsite storage hardware is removed, this is the cheapest solution